 Mallory Square Sunset Celebration

-Come down to Duvall Street and Mallory Square about 60 minutes before the sunset (give or take ) to catch the street performers and to watch the Sunset and celebrate with the locals and tourists at Sunset Celebration.
+Come down to Duvall Street and Mallory Square about an hour before the sunset (give or take ) to catch the street performers, watch the sunset, and celebrate with the locals and tourists at Sunset Celebration.

 There are performers swallowing swords, walking on tight ropes, and doing all sorts of tricks - it's tradition.
 Once the sun starts going down, find a place along the wall to sit and take it in!